-35 Possible periodicities of the Arctic climate oscillations
+41 Theoretically possible periodicities of the Arctic climate oscillations

-The climate oscillations are recurring cyclical fluctuations characterizing global or regional climate patterns.
-These oscillations may in principle affect any climate parameter, from surface air temperatures to sea surface temperatures, from rainfalls to sea levels, from sea ices to ocean circulations.
+42 The climate oscillations are recurring cyclical fluctuations characterizing global or regional climate 43 patterns.
+These oscillations may in principle affect any climate parameter, from surface air 44 temperatures to sea surface temperatures, from rainfalls to sea levels, from sea ices to ocean 45 circulations.
+It is certainly very likely the Arctic climate may have periodic oscillations.

-The climate oscillations may occur on inter-annual, multi-annual, decadal and multi-decadal scale, and sometimes with time scales of centuries and millennia.
-As direct measurements are only partially available over recent years and most of the records of the past climate conditions are inferred from proxies, there is a lack of accurate information to understand the relevance of natural variability in the present climate patterns.
+46 The climate oscillations may occur on inter-annual, multi-annual, decadal and multi-decadal scale, 47 and sometimes with time scales of centuries and millennia.
+As direct measurements are only partially 48 available over recent years and most of the records of the past climate conditions are inferred from 49 proxies, there is a lack of accurate information to understand the relevance of natural variability in50 the present climate patterns.

-Many oscillations on different time-scales have been hypothesized, although the causes are generally unknown.
-Known oscillations that may affect the Arctic climate include such climate patterns teleconnections as the North Atlantic Oscillation (NAO) [22, 23], the Northern Oscillation Index (NOI) [24] or the Pacific Decadal Oscillation (PDO), atmospheric oscillations such as the Globally

-Integrated Angular Momentum [25] or the Arctic oscillation (AO) [26-28], rainfall oscillations such as the El Niño/Southern Ocean (ENSO) oscillations, sea surface temperature (SST) oscillations such as the Atlantic Multi-decadal Oscillation (AMO) [29] and other oscillations such as the Global Mean Land/Ocean Temperature Index [30-33] or the Solar Flux oscillations.
+Many oscillations on different time-scales have been hypothesized, although the causes are generally 51 unknown.
+Known oscillations that may affect the Arctic climate include such climate patterns 52 teleconnections as the North Atlantic Oscillation (NAO) [22, 23], the Northern Oscillation Index 53 54 (NOI) [24] or the Pacific Decadal Oscillation (PDO), atmospheric oscillations such as the Globally 55 Integrated Angular Momentum [25] or the Arctic oscillation (AO) [26-28], rainfall oscillations such as the El Niño/Southern Ocean (ENSO) oscillations, sea surface temperature (SST) oscillations 56 such as the Atlantic Multi-decadal Oscillation (AMO) [29] and other oscillations such as the Global 57 58 Mean Land/Ocean Temperature Index [30-33] or the Solar Flux oscillations.